jnienhui/startup/README.md

 - can use similar code to simon's play javascript file to write functions for buttons.
 - have something similar to scores javascript to keep track of people's book reviews.

+Notes (Simon Service)
+- I've never used or heard of node before this class so I found the application super interesting.
+- I also found it cool how easy it was to install node and add it to me computer so I will be doing that in the future with my other computers int he future.
+- Commands needed:
+    - npm init -y
+    - npm install express

 Notes (Startup HTML/CSS Deliverable)
 - the form element is very useful in creating places for the user to input information
 - for my Recommendations use IDs to separate the star rating's to make data easier to collect from them.